• HOME

 Knoll House, Candler, North Carolina

 The clearing at the top of this gentle knoll boasts views of Hominy Valley on three sides and a fine close-in view of Mount Pisgah to the south.
-This net-zero, passive and active solar home was designed considering Vedic Architecture principles, with the main entrance facing due north and a small room for meditation facing due east.
-‘Pop-up’ roofs lift up to the southern sky in three locations.
-These ‘pop-ups’ allow natural light and sky to penetrate deeply into the house, making it feel psychologically bigger, orienting its inhabitants to the natural world, blurring the line between indoors and out, and providing substantial aperture for solar heat gain.
-Often when entering a house where window headers are all placed at the standard 8 or 9 foot height, I find myself walking closer to the windows to get a view of the sky—its always comforting.
-Due to numerous renewable energy harvesting systems, this house is net-zero energy: it produces more energy than it uses over the course of a year.
+This net-zero, passive and active solar home was designed with three 'pop-up’ roofs lifting to the southern sky.
+These ‘pop-ups’ allow natural light and sky to penetrate deeply into the house, making it feel bigger, orienting its inhabitants to the natural world, blurring the line between indoors and out, and providing substantial aperture for solar heat gain.
+Due to numerous renewable energy harvesting systems, this house is net-zero: it produces more energy than it uses over the course of a year.

 Several large poplar trees, removed when clearing the house site, were later used as paneling for interior ceilings, exterior soffits and as window and door trim.
 Slab-on-grade construction provided an ideal and inexpensive way to include the interior thermal mass needed for passive solar heating.
 The mass in the slab also helps with passive cooling and is convenient for installing radiant floors as back-up heating.